A Guide to Smart Meters

 Can I still switch energy suppliers if I have a smart meter?

-If you don’t have a smart meter just yet, it might be best to get the switching process over before it’s time to have one installed.
+If you’ve recently had a smart meter installed, you may be able to qualify for new tariffs.
 Check out energy deals to see if you could knock a few pounds off your energy bill with a new provider.

-Are customers protected during the changeover to smart meters?
+How will I be protected as a customer during the changeover to smart meters?

 The government is guaranteeing certain safeguards during the changeover to smart meters:

-- There will be no sales during the engineer’s visit to change your meter
+• There will be no sales talk during the engineer’s visit to change your meter unless you previously agreed to it.

 Are smart meters safe for my health?

-The study shows that the likely exposure to radio waves from smart meters is much lower than that from other everyday devices such as mobile phones and Wi-Fi equipment, and around one million times less than international health guidelines.
+The study shows that the exposure to radio waves from smart meters is likely much lower than that from other everyday devices such as mobile phones and WiFi equipment.

 What happens to the data collected by smart meters?